yukun-dong/how-to/Incremental-Build.md

 ## Scenario 1: Send Notification to Teams

+Sending a message in response to stimulus tasks through conversations.
 // TODO

 ## Scenario 2: Build Command And Response

+Running simple and repetitive automated tasks through conversations.
 // TODO

 ## Scenario 3: Embed your existing web pages in Teams

+Integrate with your existing web page application to build a Teams app.

 * Step 1: launch your existing app, and get the exposed public endpoint.
 * Step 2: define variables with above endpoint inside the config file.